Renting a Car in Turkey in 2024 – Safety Tips & Best Companies

 Where to Rent a Car in Turkey

 There are many rental offices of international companies across Turkey and many aggregators where to rent a car.
-Hiring a vehicle can be confusing with that number of booking websites, especially if you are visiting the country for the first time and don’t know where to start.
+We tried dozens of them and found two companies that work best and cover the entire country safely.

-LocalRent – Best Car Rental for Hotel Delivery, One Way Rentals & Cheap Car Hire
+LocalRent – Best Turkey Car Hire for Hotel Delivery, One Way Rentals & Cheap Cars

 One of the cars we rented in Istanbul through LocalRent

-LocalRent is the number one company to choose if you are looking to find cheap car rentals or a good selection of SUVs, need a car to be delivered to your accommodation, and when looking for flexible one-way car hire (for example to pick up a car in Istanbul and drop it off in another city and vice versa) as their rates for this service are the lowest.
+LocalRent is the best car hire in Turkey if you are looking to find cheap car rentals or a good selection of SUVs, need a car to be delivered to your accommodation, and when looking for flexible one-way car hire (for example to pick up a car in Istanbul and drop it off in another city and vice versa) as their rates for this service are the lowest.

 What makes LocalRent unique is that they work only with local suppliers that they carefully select and check.
 Any supplier that gets bad reviews or doesn’t meet a level of standard gets removed from the list immediately.

-This is why when booking through them, you can be sure that you’ll have a high level of quality service and always a good car.
+This is why when booking through them, you can be sure that you won’t encounter any scams, but will have a high level of quality service, and always have that exact car that you booked.

 And if something goes wrong, their customer service is just excellent, always helpful, and on top of everything.

-Another feature that makes this company different from others is that they offer delivery of a rental car (or pick up) to your doorstep (for an extra fee).
+Another feature that makes this company stand out is that they offer delivery of a rental car (or pick up) to your doorstep (for an extra fee).
 That means that it is possible to rent a car not only at the airport but pretty much anywhere around Turkey, including smaller quiet beach towns.
 In big cities, car rentals are available in different neighborhoods, not just at the airport.
 See for yourself.

 CHEAP CAR RENTALS IN TURKEY WITH ‘LOCALRENT’